KiranGopalakrishnan/what-a-drag/README.md

 # Draggable

-A draggable List library with one level nesting
+    A Drag and drop tree library designed with customization and usuability in mind

+# Installation

+`npm install what-a-drag@latest --save`

+# Usage
+    Coming soon